 How to make positive community change with a Winnebago in two weeks

 For many public servants, the idea of turning around a policy or service concept in two weeks is unfathomable.
 Two weeks is hardly sufficient for policy development, community consultation, review, budgeting, QA, review processes or executive approvals!
 But, does more time always lead to better outcomes?
 Or can having a tighter deadline lead to more critical and clear thinking?
-We chatted to Michelle Lees, General Manager with the Australian Department of Human Services to hear about a great service example…
+We chatted to Michelle Lees, Deputy Secretary, Service Delivery Operations, Department of Human Services to hear about a great service example…

 About the drought bus…